nus-cs2113-AY2425S1/ip/docs/README.md

 ## Marking task

-Allow users to set a task as done by marking the task list with an 'X' and the saved file with a '1'
+Allow users to key in index of the task to be set a task as done by marking the task list with an 'X' and the saved file with a '1' and outputs the task that is marked

 Example: `mark 2`